hanaa-mohamed/cpprelude/docs/string.md

 ```

 1. Creates an empty string.
-2. Creates a string with the provided data however it doesn't copy the slice it takes it as is a.k.a. it will own the slice.
+2. Creates a string with the provided data however it doesn't copy the slice it takes it as is, a.k.a. it will own the slice.
 3. Creates a string with the provided data.
-4. Creates a string with the provided pointer and count. memory management depends on the nature of the pointer. if it's dynamically allocated then it needs to be disposed.
+4. Creates a string with the provided pointer and count.
+Memory management depends on the nature of the pointer.
+If it's dynamically allocated then it needs to be disposed.

 #### view